Adanna-Nnajiofor/Note-taking-API-with-typescript/README.md

 ## Conclusion

-This Note-Taking API is a simple yet efficient backend system to manage notes with CRUD operations.
+This Note-Taking API is a simple yet efficient backend system to manage notes and categories with CRUD operations.
 It follows best practices for RESTful API design and is built with scalability in mind.
 The addition of categories enhances organization and retrieval of notes, making the system more user-friendly and functional.